 There are many Sundarban tour operators that offer different types of package tours to the Sundarbans National Park in West Bengal.
 Most are predefined group tours with fixed itineraries and can either be day tours, overnight, or multiple nights with set accommodations included.
 You will be picked up from Kolkata and dropped back there and can either stay aboard a boat or on land.
 Hotels and resorts also provide their guests with tour packages.
 See what these top places to stay in the Sundarbans have to offer as well.

-The tours are most suited to energetic, adventurous and sociable people, who are not looking for luxuries -- but rather a village feel, fun ambiance, and value for money.
+Their tours are most suited to energetic, adventurous and sociable people, who are not looking for luxuries—but rather a village feel, fun ambiance, and value for money.
 The accommodations are rustic and local transport, including ferries and rickshaws, is used (which is all part of having an authentic experience).

 Two and three-day packages are offered, as well as day tours.
-Their rates include transport, accommodation, Bengali food, permits, boat safari, village walk, and evening... performances from local musicians.
-Expect to pay 4,000 per person for two days and 5,500 rupees per person for two night, three days.
+Their rates include transport, accommodation, Bengali food, permits, boat safari, village walk, and evening performances from local musicians.
+Expect to pay 5,500 rupees per person for two night, three days.
 There is an option to spend one night on the boat.
 Tours are usually limited to 15 people.
 One-day tours are possible for groups of four or more.
 The cost is 3,000 rupees per person.

 Sundarban Chalo is another tour company, run by a group of four brothers, that provides budget backpacker-style tours to the Sundarbans.
 The tours are similar to those offered by Tour de Sundarban.
 The main difference is the accommodations, which are non-exclusive.
 Guests stay in basic cottages at a "resort" in Pakhiralay on Gosaba Island, near where the main market is.
 Again, don't expect luxuries or resort-style facilities.
-If you don't mind getting dirty, a mud walk (or rather, bath, for those who want to submerge themselves in it) along the mangrove shore is included in the activities!
+The tour includes a sunset at the Sundarban Bird Jungle, local village walk, and visits to Hamilton Bungalow and Rabindranath Tagore Bungalow.
 Sundarban Chalo also operates a day tour from Kolkata.
-The price for group tours ranges from 2,500 rupees per person for one day, increasing to 6,500 rupees per person for three days.
+The price for group tours ranges from 2,800 rupees per person for one day, increasing to 5,300 to 6,800 rupees per person for three days.
 The company conducts the tours using its own boat, built in 2015.

 Another option for a luxury Sundarban cruise is aboard Vivada's M.V.
 Paramhamsa.
 This huge cruiser has four decks with 16 state cabins of 165 square feet and, 10 state cabins of 135 sqaure feet, as well as a sun deck, bar, restaurant, coffee shop, and massage parlor with steam and sauna room.
 The boat sails to the Sundarbans weekly from Kolkata, with three-night packages available.
-The route goes via Namkhana (fishing village), Bhagabatpur Crocodile Project and Lothian Island, Netidhopani watchtower, Sudhanyakhali watch tower, Dobanki watchtower, and Bali island.
 Day trips and excursions along creeks are organized in a smaller vessel, and there are numerous opportunities for village visits.
 Cultural programs also take place in the evenings on the boat's sundeck.
 Rates start from around 50,000 rupees per person for three nights.